- Research Centres, Initiatives & Journals

 Sound intriguing?
 Contact us at 519-253-3000 ext.
 3964 or by email email@example.com

-All core courses in the LLM Program will be taught on Fridays & Mondays.
+All core courses in the LLM Program are taught on Fridays & Mondays.
 This includes all courses in the one-year regular LLM Program.